DominikStiller/ptinsight/README.md

 sudo chmod -R 755 /opt/protoc
 ```

+### Java
+We use Gradle for dependency management.
+No environment setup is necessary.

 ### Python
 We use `pipenv` for dependency management and virtual environments.
 Run `pipenv install --dev` in the project folder to set up the environment.

+### TypeScript
+We use `npm` for dependency management.
+Run `npm install` in the project folder to set up the environment.

 ### Code Style
 * Python: [black](https://black.readthedocs.io/en/stable/).
 Run `pipenv run black .` in the project folder to format all .py files.